Projet-F/fuzzungus/CONTRIBUTING.rst

 Contributors
 ============

-See installation instructions for details on installing boofuzz from source with developer options.
+See installation instructions for details on installing fuzzungus from source with developer options.

 Pull Request Checklist
 ----------------------